 At this point you can treat your brand’s name as just about any keyword you are researching: Put it into your favorite keyword research tool and let it expand it based on searchable keywords people are using.

 SE Ranking has a powerful keyword suggestion tool allowing you to research any keyword, including branded keyword, for free.

-The tool will help you group and cluster your keyword lists and come up with related keywords to include in your optimization strategy.
-The ideal goal here is to make sure your rank ranks #1 for every branded keyword you were able to find, and it is quite doable because Google tends to give preference to official brands’ entities when ranking pages for brand-driven search queries.
+The tool will help you group and cluster your keyword lists and come up with related keywords to include in your optimization seo strategy.
+The ideal goal here is to make sure your rank ranks #1 for every branded keyword you were able to find, and it is quite doable because Google or other search engines tends to give preference to official brands’ entities when ranking pages for brand-driven search queries.

 Look for alarming searching trends here, i.e. keywords: